rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 created_date: '2012-05-23'
 created_by: Rae D. Cabello
 last_modified_date: '2017-05-08'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Nate Archer
 product: Microsoft Exchange
 product_url: exchange
 ---

 After you sign up for Cloud Office services through Rackspace, the first thing to do is log in to the Cloud Office Control Panel.
 This article provides a brief overview of the features that you have access to in the control panel.
 New Cloud Office customers can access the control panel [here](https://cp.rackspace.com/) and UK and MyRackspace customers can log in [here](https://my.rackspace.com/).

 After you log in to the control panel, you will see a variety of